8 Reasons Why Obesity Needs To Be Tackled Now

 Top Tips For a Healthy Lifestyle

 - Focus on portion size.
 Read this article to learn more about the "Nutrition Facts" labels, portion sizes and content of packaged foods.
-Watch the portion sizes in restaurants and avoid all fast food.
+Watch the portion sizes in restaurants, too, and avoid all fast food.
 The portions served often are enough for two or three people, and the salt levels are enormous.
 Children's portion sizes should be smaller than those for adults.
-Cutting back on portion size will help you balance energy IN and energy OUT.

-- Be active.
+- Be active, stay active.
 Make personal and family time active.
 Find activities that everyone will enjoy.
 For example, go for a brisk walk, bike or rollerblade, or train together for a walk or run.
 Get at least 30 minutes of brisk activity at least 6 days per week.

-- Keep track of your weight, body mass index, and waist circumference .
+- Keep track of your weight, body mass index and waist circumference .
 Also, keep track of your children's growth and weight.
-Make your healthy routines part of your every day routines.
+Make your healthy routines become part of your family's everyday routines.

 Finished: 8 Reasons Why Obesity Needs To Be Tackled Now